Project-MONAI/MONAI/docs/source/highlights.md

 # Modules overview

 MONAI aims at supporting deep learning in medical image analysis at multiple granularities.
-This figure shows a typical example of the end-to-end workflow in medical deep learning area:
+This figure shows a typical example of the end-to-end workflow:
 ![an end to end workflow](../images/end_to_end.png)

 ## MONAI architecture
 The design principle of MONAI is to provide flexible and light APIs for users with varying expertise.
-1. All the core components are independent modules, which can be easily integrated into any existing PyTorch programs.
+1. All the core components are independent modules, which can be easily integrated into any existing PyTorch program.
 2. Users can leverage the workflows in MONAI to quickly set up a robust training or evaluation program for research experiments.
 3. Rich examples and demos are provided to demonstrate the key features.
 4. Researchers contribute implementations based on the state-of-the-art for the latest research challenges, including COVID-19 image analysis, Model Parallel, etc.